 Ramos et al v.
 Nielsen – On March 12, 2018, nine TPS recipients and five U.S. citizen children of TPS holders filed a class action lawsuit against DHS in the U.S. District Court in the Northern District of California.
 According to the Plaintiffs, DHS adopted a narrower interpretation of the federal law governing TPS, and used that interpretation to terminate TPS status for nationals of El Salvador, Haiti, Nicaragua, and Sudan.
 The complaint alleges that the defendants’ new statutory interpretation forces the U.S. citizen children of TPS holders to choose between leaving the country or living without their parents in violation of the Due Process Clause, specifically the absolute right of citizens to reside in this country.
 According to the complaint, the termination actions also violate the Equal Protection guarantee because they were motivated by intentional discrimination based on race, ethnicity or national origin against individuals from places President Trump has referred to as “sh*thole countries.”
 The lawsuit also claims that the interpretation of the TPS statute was arbitrary, capricious, and contrary to law in violation of the APA “because it represented a sudden and unexplained departure from decades of decision-making practices and ordinary procedures.”
 Plaintiffs sought to enjoin DHS from implementing or enforcing the TPS termination decisions or, alternatively, from rescinding the immigration status of TPS holders with school-aged U.S. citizen children.
 (Note that this lawsuit is the only one to challenge the TPS terminations on behalf of the U.S. citizen children of TPS holders).
 On October 3, 2018, Judge Edward Chen issued a preliminary injunction preventing DHS from implementing TPS terminations for El Salvador, Haiti, Nicaragua, and Sudan while the case is resolved on its merits.
 DHS published steps it is taking to comply with the injunction in the Federal Register on October 31, 2018 and again on March 1, 2019.
 Currently, an automatic extension of TPS for Salvadorans, Haitians, Nicaraguans, and Sudanese is in place through January 2, 2020.
 The government has appealed the injunction to the Ninth Circuit Court of Appeals.

 Saget v.
 Trump – On March 15, 2018, weekly newspaper Haïti Liberté, the Family Action Network Movement, Inc., and ten Haitian TPS beneficiaries filed a lawsuit against President Trump, DHS, and DHS officials in the U.S. District Court in the Eastern District of New York.
 According to the complaint, the decision to terminate TPS for Haiti was an arbitrary and capricious action undertaken without statutory authority and without the procedures required by the APA.
 The complaint alleges that the administration failed to follow the required notice-and-comment procedures and that its actions are ultra vires of the INA.
 It further alleges that the termination decision violates the Regulatory Flexibility Act.
 Finally, Plaintiffs claim the decision violates the due process rights of Haitian TPS holders and denies them equal protection under the laws.
 To substantiate its claims of underlying racial animus, the complaint references a number of discriminatory statements made by President Trump, including that Haitians “all have AIDS” and “[w]hy would we want any more Haitians?”
 Plaintiffs ask that the Haiti termination decision be reversed and that Defendants be enjoined from removing Haitian TPS holders from the United States.
-The trial was held January 7-10, 2019 and a decision is expected no earlier than March 1, 2019.
+Following a trial held January 7-10, Judge William Kuntz issued a nationwide preliminary injunction against the termination of TPS for Haiti on April 11, 2019.

 Casa De Maryland, Inc. v.
 Trump – TPS recipients from El Salvador and CASA de Maryland challenge the DHS’ termination of TPS for El Salvador, alleging violation of the Equal Protection and Due Process Clauses, the INA and the APA.
 This suit was filed in the U.S. District Court for the District of Maryland on March 23, 2018, and seeks injunctive relief and a declaratory judgment.
 Plaintiffs argue that the decision to end TPS for El Salvador was based not on a change in conditions in El Salvador, but rather on discrimination toward Latino immigrants on the basis of race, ethnicity, and/or national origin based on President Trump’s comments.
 The administration moved to dismiss this suit in June and a hearing on this motion was held on September 12, 2018.
 On November 28, 2018, the court dismissed the Plaintiffs’ INA claim but held that the remaining claims may go forward.

 African Communities Together v.
 Trump – On March 8, 2019, two non-profit organizations, six Liberian beneficiaries of Deferred Enforced Departure (DED), and nine U.S. citizen children of DED beneficiaries filed a lawsuit in the U.S. District Court of the District of Massachusetts challenging the constitutionality of the Trump Administration’s termination of DED for Liberia.
-The Plaintiffs request a declaration that the termination of DED violates the Fifth Amendment of the U.S. Constitution and ask that the government be prevented from implementing or enforcing the termination of DED for Liberia that is scheduled to take effect on March 31, 2019.
+The Plaintiffs request a declaration that the termination of DED violates the Fifth Amendment of the U.S. Constitution and ask that the government be prevented from implementing the termination of DED for Liberia that was scheduled to take effect on March 31, 2019.
+On March 28, 2019, the White House announced that the DED termination date will be postponed for one year, until March 30, 2020.
+A Federal Register Notice automatically extending Liberian DED holder work authorization through Sept.
+27, 2019, and containing information about how Liberian DED holders can maintain work authorization through the entire year until March 30, 2020, was published on April 3, 2019.

 Moreno v.
 Nielsen – On February 22, 2018, a class action lawsuit was filed in the U.S. District Court for the Eastern District of New York by three TPS beneficiaries, as well as the American Immigration Council and the Northwest Immigrant Rights Project.
 The Plaintiffs challenge the U.S. Citizenship and Immigration Services (USCIS) and DHS policy of depriving certain TPS holders who entered the U.S. without inspection from adjusting status in the United States under INA § 245(a).
 The complaint (amended on March 26) asks the court to declare that this policy is unlawful and to order DHS to grant adjustment applications of TPS recipients residing in the jurisdictions of the First, Second, Third, Fourth, Fifth, Seventh, Eighth, and Tenth Circuit Courts of Appeal who have been inspected and admitted by virtue of their TPS grants and are otherwise eligible for 245(a) adjustment.
 No hearing date is set.